sebastienrousseau/dotfiles/docs/about/README.md

 ---

-# 👋 Welcome to Dotfiles v0.2.462
+# :wave: Welcome to Dotfiles v0.2.462

-## 🔰 Introduction
+## :beginner: Introduction

 A set of Bash configuration files for macOS, Linux and Windows, that you can use to customize your shell and applications.
 All in one place and ready to use.